ssyuen/Note/README.md

   <br>
   <br>

-  Creating a core library of additional and useful C# utilities.
-Since the class library is CLS Compliant, it can be used with other .NET CLR Languages.
+  Note is a core library of additional and useful C# utilities.
+Since the library is CLS Compliant, it can be used with other .NET CLR Languages.
 All and any contributions are welcome :computer: :electric_plug: :open_file_folder:
 </p>

 # Great!
 How do I get started?